Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-ii.md

 All of the following are class features of the rogue.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** Rogues are proficient with all simple weapons, plus the hand crossbow, rapier, sap, shortbow, and short sword.
+Rogues are proficient with all simple weapons, plus the hand crossbow, rapier, sap, shortbow, and short sword.
 Rogues are proficient with light armor, but not with shields.

+### Sneak Attack
-**Sneak Attack:** If a rogue can catch an opponent when he is unable to defend himself effectively from her attack, she can strike a vital spot for extra damage.
+If a rogue can catch an opponent when he is unable to defend himself effectively from her attack, she can strike a vital spot for extra damage.